-At Castle Craig, patients suffering from alcoholism or drug addiction and an associated eating disorder are assessed accordingly through specialised diagnostic tests.
-Our well-structured rehab treatment programme is personalised to the patient’s individual needs.
-Both the addiction and the co-existing eating disorder (anorexia, bulimia, binge-eating, etc) are addressed.
+At Castle Craig, patients suffering from alcoholism and an associated eating disorder are assessed accordingly through specialised diagnostic tests.
+Our structured rehab treatment programme is personalised to the patient’s individual needs.
+Both the addiction and the co-existing eating disorder (anorexia, bulimia, binge-eating disorder) are addressed.

-Individual therapy and eating disorders therapy explore the root causes of addictive behaviours patterns and help the patient learn healthy coping skills to manage unsettling emotions without abusing alcohol, drugs or food.
+Individual therapy and eating disorders therapy, supervision and nutritional counselling, based within a CBT framework, explore the root causes of addictive behaviours patterns and help the patient learn healthy coping skills to manage unsettling emotions without abusing alcohol, drugs or food.

 Medical supervision involves prescription of food supplements, electrolyte monitoring, weight monitoring and electrocardiogram testing where necessary.